Andrew Cavendish, 11th Duke of Devonshire: Inheritance

-The Duke is buried in the churchyard of St Peter's Church, Edensor - in the grounds of Chatsworth.
+The Duke is buried in the churchyard of St Peter's Church, Edensor – in the grounds of Chatsworth.

 Honours

-In 1996 he was made a Knight of the Garter.
+In 1996 he was made a Knight Companion of the Garter.
 He was elected to the American Philosophical Society later that year.

 On 10 December 1955, he was made a Grand Cross of the Order of Christ by the Portuguese government.

+Coat of arms

 Other

 He once told an interviewer:"Wonderful things have happened in my life — it's time my son had his turn.
 When I was young I used to like casinos, fast women and God knows what.
 Now my idea of Heaven, apart from being at Chatsworth, is to sit in the hall of Brooks's, having tea."